NicolasStragier/2nmct3_NicolasStragier_NewYorkTimes/README.md

-# Create 3 labo 4
+# Create III ~ Eindwerk
-For the NMCT course Create III, we will be recreating https://daylight.today/app .
+For the NMCT course Create III, i builded an html page that shows you the 10 latest articles about a theme at your choice.
+Using an api key from the New York Times site.